frolicphoenix/modelxyz/README.md

 # Modelxyz

 Modelxyz is a 3D model viewer web application that allows users to upload and interact with 3D models directly in their browser.
-This project leverages WebGL and Three.js.
+This project uses WebGL and Three.js.
 The core functionality allows users to upload .glb files, which are then accessible through - a gallery-style interface and an individual model viewer.

 ## Objectives